THE AFRETLAIN CENTRE

 One day, during the Mayan genocide in Guatemala, the soldiers rounded up all the children in the village of Chiul and threw them one by one into a deep well to perish.
 The soldiers´ plan to burn them alive was thwarted when they ran out of matches and they left.
 Four days later, Arnulfo was rescued by a woman.
 Of 116 children, he was the only survivor.
 He transformed this tragedy into peace, into a determination to help his people rise up out of the ashes of genocide and contribute their gifts and talents to the world.
 In that moment, the dream was born in him to build a Centre that would be a model of peace in his country, a dream which matured over time.
 He began to take food, medicine and words of peace, justice and hope to people in need, the first action of AMOR.

-The Afretlain Centre will provide girls and boys with a humane, multilingual education that preserves their K´iche´ Mayan culture and language, for a village without culture is without foundations; an education that doesn´t programme children but instead helps develop their gifts and talents, providing a pathway to building equality, peace and a green world.
+The Afretlain Centre will provide a humane, multilingual education that preserves their K´iche´ Mayan culture and language, for a village without culture is without foundations; an education that doesn´t programme children but instead helps develop their gifts and talents, providing a pathway to building equality, peace and a green world.

 AMOR was founded in 1993, and registered in the UK in 2012.
-AMOR works for justice in the indigenous communities of Guatemala devastated by genocide.
+AMOR works for justice in the Mayan communities of Central America devastated by genocide.
 In 2014, The British Ambassador classed AMOR as “the NGO with the potential to make the greatest impact on the lives of indigenous women and children in Guatemala”.

 A key benefit is that the project will be carried out by a highly trained local team led by Arnulfo Oxlaj, a qualified Construction Manager.
 Sandra Hannen M.Ed. will supervise the curriculum development and school management.
-The parents and volunteers will carry out the construction of the centre.
-AMOR will manage the implementation process, together with a local parent-teacher committee.
+Community volunteers will carry out the construction of the centre.
+AMOR will manage the implementation process, together with a local committee.

 The dream needed a home, and this home is the Afretlain Centre.
 Afretlain means "Abrazando Fuertemente la Revolution de Amor y Generosidad", or “Embracing the revolution of love and generosity”.